Spectral analysis of the Koopman operator as a framework for recovering Hamiltonian parameters in open quantum systems: Preliminary concepts and considerations of the problem

 In this section, we briefly recall some basic concepts of open quantum systems to establish notation and provide necessary formulas.

 The dynamics of open quantum systems can be characterized by the Lindblad master equation, mainly in the Born and Markov approximations \cite{Lindblad1976}.
 Its standard form reads as

 where $\rho$ is the density matrix, $H$ is the Hamiltonian, $\{\cdot,\cdot\}$ denotes the anti-commutator, $L_j$ are jump operators that model system-environment interactions and $\cdot^\dagger$ represents the complex conjugate.
-A comprehensive derivation of Eq.~\eqref{eq:linbladian} can be found in Ref.~\cite{short_intro_lindblad}; for a deeper explanation, we refer the reader to Ref.~\cite{breuer}.
+The master equation can be shortly written as

+with the Liouvillian superoperator $\mathcal{L}$ acting linearly on $\rho$.
+Hence, the solution of Eq.~\eqref{eq:linbladian} reads as follows: